octolaba/indexit/docs/qmd. claude-opus-4.7-xhigh/README.md

 If we adopt for a **Markdown-RAG sub-product** only:

-1. Write a thin Sparkle-aware wrapper around `createStore` that records bucket tags out-of-band (qmd has no metadata column for this — needs sidecar table, ~3–5 days).
+1. Write a thin Sparkle-aware wrapper around `createStore` that records bucket tags out-of-band (QMD has no metadata column for this — needs sidecar table, ~3–5 days).
 2. Disable / hide the per-collection `update: bash …` field in our wrapper (F-1, ~1 day).